AtomicVisionMan/TestRLBP/README.md

 > - Got OpenCV installed through MacPorts so LBP class is easy enough to build.
 > - Spent little bit more time on finding the right FFTW3 library for Mac.
 Eventually job done through MacPorts again.

+Day 4 (July 5)
+This day just play with codes and examples and parameters of the above listed C++ and python code example.

+Now I know the meaning of 'uniform patterns' and mapping table etc.
+> - A local binary pattern is called uniform if the binary pattern contains at most two 0-1 or 1-0 transitions [wiki](https://en.wikipedia.org/wiki/Local_binary_patterns)
+> - In original Matlab implementation (hence C++ version too), this is done by a nice little trick as `the number of 1-bits in XOR(x,Rotate left(x))`
+> - Now for the RLBP extension, once a non-uniform pattern is found, then search for all of its neighboring three-bit of (010) and (101) - done!!

+Day 5 (July 6)
+Implemented the above solution and update the git repo.